 - Is your organization a registered nonprofit? - Are you willing to cap the value of the prizes you will raffle off this calendar year at \$1500?
-(You can do more than one Start Simple raffle each year, BUT...the combined total value of ALL the prizes can't exceed that \$1500 limit). - Is conducting a raffle consistent with your organization's fundraising philosophy?
+(You can do more than one Start Simple raffle each year, BUT...the combined total value of ALL the prizes can't exceed that \$1500 limit). - Are you willing to sell all the tickets on the same day-and at the same location-that the drawing will take place? - Is conducting a raffle consistent with your organization's fundraising philosophy?

-If you answered "yes" to all three of these questions, you're probably a good candidate.
-Read through these next three pages, though, to confirm that a

-Start Simple raffle is right for you.
+If you answered "yes" to all four of these questions, you're probably a good candidate.
+Read through these next three pages, though, to confirm that a Start Simple raffle is right for you.
 If you need more options for your raffle (for example, if your prizes will exceed \$1500 in a calendar year), we've got a great online "Intro to Raffles" class on our website.
 But if "keep it simple" is what you're looking for, let's get your Start Simple raffle started!